osaatcioglu/Lisp-esque-language/python/README.rst

 ----
 Acknowledgement:

-The language syntax and the first version in javascript node.js was written by Frank Stokes.
+The language syntax and the first version in javascript node.js is written by Frank Stokes.

 Please check his repository for the details: https://github.com/francisrstokes/Lisp-esque-language